Credit: Boundary Ranch

 16. Go Birdwatching

 Migratory birds have found a fantastic sanctuary at the Gaetz Lakes Bird Sanctuary.
 September and October are fantastic months to take a walk through the oldest migratory bird sanctuary in the province.
-The 122-hectare property is protected land right in the city of Red Deer and is a convenient place to visit as a day trip from Calgary.
-There is a 4-kilometer trail that winds around and plenty of viewing points to not only catch a peek at the birds, but also other wildlife that may be in the area, such as moose.
+The 122-hectare property is a protected land right in the city of Red Deer and is a convenient place to visit as a day trip from Calgary.
+There is a 4-kilometre trail that winds around and plenty of viewing points to not only catch a peek at the birds but also other wildlife that may be in the area, such as moose.

 Address: 6300 45 Ave, Red Deer